We've tried the best workout earbuds to help boost your motivation

 2. Best budget earbuds: JLab Go Air Sport

-3. Best for sound quality: Beats Fit Pro
+3. Best for sound quality: Sennheiser Momentum Sport

-6. Best for Apple: Apple AirPods Pro 2
+6. Best for Apple users: Apple AirPods Pro 2

-Buds should fit securely, sound good and have a decent battery life.
-You may also want noise cancellation (ANC) so you can block out the world to focus on your training or, conversely, you may prefer headphones that allow for more awareness—so you can hear what’s going on around you for safety reasons.
+The most important features on the best workout headphones are a secure fit, a water-resistant design, good sound quality and long battery life.
+Other features to look out for on the best wireless earbuds are active noise cancellation (ANC), so you can block out the world to focus on your training or, conversely, you may wants earbuds that allow for more awareness, so you can hear what’s going on around you for safety reasons.

 We’ve highlighted a variety of picks below to suit different types of training.